Seek Disability Benefits With Peace Of Mind

 Social Security Disability Eligibility

-To be eligible for Social Security Disability, you must have physical or mental problems – or a combination of problems – severe enough to keep you from working in any regular paying job for at least 12 months.
+To be eligible for SSD, you must have physical or mental problems – or a combination of problems – severe enough to keep you from working in any regular paying job for at least 12 months.

-Our office assists people suffering from physical and mental impairments that impact their ability to work.
-We can explain the processes involved and help you prepare all necessary information and documentation.
-We can help you at nearly every step in the process of applying for Social Security Disability or Supplemental Security Income:
+Our lawyers assist people suffering from physical and mental impairments that impact their ability to work.
+Our attorneys can explain the Social Security claims process involved and help you prepare all necessary information and documentation.
+They can help you at nearly every step in the process of applying for SSD or SSI, including:

-- Initial disability application for Social Security Disability benefits*
+- Initial disability application for SSD benefits (SSI claims taken after the initial denial)